JustinLee27/CPSC_357_FinalProject/README.md

 - **Feedback**: Clear feedback is provided for user actions, such as colored feedback for each letter in guesses and alerts for game outcomes.
 - **User Control**: Users can control their experience, with options to play again, give up, or return to the main menu at any point.

+## References

+- Made use of class lecture notes and assignments done in class.